Mchicksr/Michael-coding-challenges/README.md

     “rgb(0,255,0)   verde”;

-## Create a user feedback form using prompt
+## Create a user feedback form using form/prompt
 You can use an HTML form or console prompts to collect the 3 pieces of required information.
 Name, issue, and steps to reproduce the error.